 Selling your short stories online can be achieved through a series of different outlets.
 The internet is full of platforms where you can publish work, and get your short story under the right noses.

-As well as the more traditional online news sites, magazines and blogs; research niche publications which fall into the genre of your story.
+As well as the more traditional online news sites, magazines and blogs; research niche publications that fall into the genre of your story.
 Make contact with editors and publication houses to see if they would be willing to buy or publish your work.

 Finally, the publishing world of short storytelling can be tough to crack, so if you don’t see returns right away don’t panic and don’t give up.
 Like everything in life, trial, error, and experimentation will eventually lead to success.
 Should short stories not be your thing, maybe a podcast is!